Crime Victim’s Family Awarded $850,000 in Wrongful Death Lawsuit

 Let Us Help You with Your Case

 Dealing with the consequences of wrongful death or other personal injury actions can be a terrible burden.
 That is why it can be helpful to consult with a knowledgeable personal injury lawyer.
-The lawyers at Iamele & Iamele, LLP in Baltimore, Maryland, have built a career dealing with a wide variety of personal injury cases, including wrongful death.
+The Baltimore personal injury lawyers at Iamele & Iamele, LLP, have built a career dealing with a wide variety of personal injury cases, including wrongful death.
 Don’t hesitate to contact us today.